For Those Who Think Young (film): Music

 Jerry Fielding, later famous for his television themes, composed the score for the film.

 Mack David and Jerry Livingston wrote "For Those Who Think Love", sung by James Darren over the opening credits.

 Bob Denver sings "Ho Daddy, Surf's Up" and "Ho Daddy, Surf's Up (Reprise)."

 Jimmy Griffin (later founder member of the 1970s band Bread), performs the song "I'm Gonna Walk All Over This Land", accompanied by Paul Johnson (of The Bel-Airs), Glen Grey and Richard Delvy (both of The Challengers).

 Reception

+The film was released in June 1964 and was a box office hit, grossing about $1.6 million, and ranking among the few Essex Company productions to turn a profit.

+Over time, the film gained popularity on television, with heavy syndication airplay before becoming a regular fixture on Turner Classic Movies.

 Filmink argued "Half the film is a perfectly acceptable beach movie" but " the other half is a vehicle for unfunny comic Woody Woodbury.
 Maybe we’re being unfair.
 Put it another way: don’t miss this if you’re a big Woody Woodbury fan."